 The Health and Physical Education Curriculum expects that all students will have had opportunities to learn basic aquatic skills by the end of year 6.

 Around 1300 schools, or 60% of schools, have pools.
 Those schools that don’t have pools use community or council swimming pools.
 These can provide a safer swimming environment, better year round facilities and more trained instructors.

 Schools without a pool can use their operations grant funding to help take students to a nearby swimming pool.

-As a Board of Trustees, you are the entity responsible for the day to day running of the school, and therefore you are also responsible for the management and operation of the school pool.
+As a board you're the entity responsible for the day-to-day running of the school, and therefore you're also responsible for the management and operation of the school pool.